BPIE has a team with diverse skills and nationalities in place. To find out more about each team member, please click on them.

 Apart from sustainability and energy efficiency-related matters, Roberta is passionate about water sports and reading.

-Maarten is Head of Research at the Building Performance Institute Europe (BPIE) with close to 15 years’ experience in energy performance and sustainability of buildings.
+Maarten is Head of Research at the Buildings Performance Institute Europe (BPIE) with close to 15 years’ experience in energy performance and sustainability of buildings.
 He is leading several of BPIE’s projects on building performance policies, innovation in the construction sector and smart buildings and is partner of Horizon 2020 projects such as iBROAD, CommONEnergy and Exceed.

 As strategic policy officer at the Flemish Energy Agency, he coordinated the Flemish NZEB action plan and the Belgian quality scheme for installers’ renewable energy systems and joined both Concerted Actions EPBD and RED.